ThummeTo/FMI.jl/README.md

 | Formatting | [![SciML Code Style](https://img.shields.io/static/v1?label=code%20style&message=SciML&color=9558b2&labelColor=389826)](https://github.com/SciML/SciMLStyle) |

 ## Breaking Changes in FMI.jl (starting from v0.14.0 until release of v1.0.0)
 If you want to migrate your project from [*FMI.jl*](https://github.com/ThummeTo/FMI.jl) < v1.0.0 to >= v1.0.0, you will face some breaking changes - but they are worth it as you will see!
 We decided to do multiple smaller breaking changes starting with v0.14.0, instead of one big one.
-Some of them are already implemented (checked), some are still on the todo (unchecked) but will be implemented before releasing v1.0.0.
+Some of them are already implemented (checked), some are still on the to-do (unchecked) but will be implemented before releasing v1.0.0.

 - [x] Many functions, that are not part of the FMI-standard, had the prefix `fmi2...` or `fmi3...`.
 This was corrected.
 Now, only functions that are defined by the standard itself, like e.g. `fmi2Instantiate` are allowed to keep the prefix.
 Other methods, like `fmi2ValueReferenceToString`, that where added to make this library more comfortable, are now cleaned to be more the Julia way: `valueReferenceToString`.
-If your code errors, the corresponding function might have lost it's prefix, so try this first.
+If your code errors, the corresponding function might have lost its prefix, so try this first.

 - [x] Wrapper functions where removed, because that is not the Julia way.
 In most cases, this will not affect your code.